-How to: Restrict your app to a set of users in an Azure AD tenant
+How to: Restrict your Azure AD app to a set of users in an Azure AD tenant

 Applications registered in an Azure Active Directory (Azure AD) tenant are, by default, available to all users of the tenant who authenticate successfully.

 Similarly, in case of a multi-tenant app, all users in the Azure AD tenant where this app is provisioned will be able to access this application once they successfully authenticate in their respective tenant.

 Tenant administrators and developers often have requirements where an app must be restricted to a certain set of users.
 Developers can accomplish the same by using popular authorization patterns like Role Based Access Control (RBAC), but this approach requires a significant amount of work on part of the developer.